niklata/ndhs/README.md

 ## Configuration Format

-Comments are denoted by the C++-style `//` comment marker and may follow any command, so long as the `//` is separated from the final argument by at least one space or tab.
+Comments are denoted by the POSIX-style `#` comment marker and may follow any command, so long as the `#` is separated from the final argument by at least one space or tab.
 Comments may also start at the beginning of a line, as one would expect.